The 5 pillars of well-being

 Positive emotions

 Positive emotions allow us to experience satisfaction with life and to be able to remain positive despite adverse circumstances.
-Positive emotions are less present, and when they appear, their impact and duration is less than that of negative ones.
+Positive emotions are less present and when they appear their impact and duration is less than that of negative ones.
 The explanation is simple, your brain is not designed to make you happy, it is designed to protect you.
 That is why we must work on positive emotion, identify them, know when they occur and enhance them.
-Doing so is also good for your health, studies tell us that people with a diet high in positive emotions are happier and longer live.
+Doing so is also good for your health, studies tell us that people with a high diet of positive emotions are happier and longer live.

 Do not fall into the mistake of thinking that to obtain positive emotions you need to go on vacation or fly paragliding, positive emotions are present in everyday life.
-Once you identify them, you can enhance them whenever you want by practicing, for example, mindfulness or mindfulness.
+Once you identify them, you can enhance them whenever you want by practicing mindfulness or mindfulness, for example.

 The state of flow or the sensation of flowing is what we usually achieve when we get involved in activities and focus on them until we are absorbed.
 That state that makes us lose our perception of time and begin to flow with activity.

-The most effective thing is, first of all, to identify what activities usually make us go into flow, make a list, put them on our agenda and then commit to doing these activities daily or weekly.
+The most effective thing is to first identify which activities usually make us go into flow, make a list, put them on our agenda and then commit to doing these activities on a daily or weekly basis.

 Positive relationships

 Having satisfactory relationships is necessary for proper development, so we must take care of relationships with family, partner, friends and co-workers.
-Ask yourself the state of the relationship care and attention balances that are important to you.
+Ask yourself in what state are the balance of attention and care of the relationships that are important to you.
 Do you put enough balance into those emotional checking accounts?
 Or, on the contrary, you are so busy that you have not “cared” for that person for a long time.
-It is also important to check the balance of your own account, especially so that you are not only entering affection in “pure receivers”.
+It is also important to check what is the balance of your own account, especially so that you are not only entering affection in “pure receptors”.
 Lack of reciprocity causes sadness and even isolation.
-Unrequited loves are not loves, and one-sided friendships were never friends.
+Unrequited loves are not loves and one-sided friendships were never friends.

 Meaning and purpose

 A good way to find meaning in our lives is to ask ourselves and answer simple questions every day such as: what is my role in the world?
-What have I come to?
+What have I come for?
 Can I improve my way of being in the world?
-As we respond to ourselves, they are also likely to awaken our desire to be involved in meaningful activities.
+As we respond to ourselves, they are also likely to awaken our desire to get involved in meaningful activities.

 Achievements

 It is about setting goals that, as they are achieved, increase our feeling of competence and level of autonomy.
-They don’t necessarily have to be great achievements.
-Lifting more weight or increasing the number of repetitions in your daily routine at the gym is also an achievement.
-Being aware of our achievements, keeping them in mind, no matter how small, is a great way to feel fulfilled and motivated, which encourages us to continue setting goals and strive to achieve them.
+They do not necessarily have to be great achievements, lifting more weight or increasing the number of repetitions in your daily routine at the gym, it is also an achievement.
+Being aware of our achievements, keeping them in mind no matter how small, is a great way to feel fulfilled and motivated, which encourages us to continue setting goals and strive to achieve them.

 Finally, it should be noted that it is not necessary to work all the pillars at the same time or equally and that the work of developing them should never be understood as an obligation.
 These pillars are a description of the habits that happy people practice, not a prescription.